 Some Printful merchants have complained in chat forums about the shipping costs or other various policies of Printful.
 Some complain about print quality or shipping errors, but we had neither in our tests.
 Granted, ours were small volume tests, but I do have to say, I felt Printful did quite well.

 One downside we did encounter was a frequency of discontinued clothing items, or changes in suppliers.
 When American Apparel went belly up, that caused issues for Printful and every other provider who was using American Apparel t-shirts, so I can’t really hold Printful responsible for the disruptions that American Apparel caused.
-Stuff happens.
+The Covid-19 pandemic is also creating significant interruptions in supply while the demand is skyrocketing.
+But, stuff happens.